robj411/p2_drivers/README.md

 <!-- frac_cases_found(Ip >= trate) = min(frac_cases_found(Ip >= trate),trate/10^5); -->
 <!-- frac_cases_found = max(frac_cases_found, trate/10^5 ); -->

-# 4 Econ model
+# 4 Econ component

-The economic model is measuring GDP by summing GVA over sectors and over time taking into account the extent to which sectors are open, as described in Section <a href="#lost-economic-activity">2.1</a>.
+The economic component is measuring GDP by summing GVA over sectors and over time taking into account the extent to which sectors are open, as described in Section <a href="#lost-economic-activity">2.1</a>.

 The economy is stratified by sector following the International Standard